 In the small communities of Central Oregon, it is vitally important to expose our youth to a larger circle of Jewish peers.
-All Central Oregon middle and high schoolers, regardless of temple affiliation, are welcome to join our local BBYO chapter (grades 9 – 12), associated with the national organization, and our own Central Oregon Jewish Youth (COJY) for grades 6 – 8.
+All Central Oregon middle and high schoolers, regardless of temple affiliation, are welcome to join our local BBYO chapter, Shalom Teva (grades 9 – 12), associated with the national organization, and our own Central Oregon Jewish Youth (COJY) for grades 6 – 8.
 These two groups provide opportunities for our young people to interact with Jewish kids locally, in Portland and other cities.
 While they may be a small minority here, we want our kids to benefit from seeing vibrant Jewish communities in the region and across the country.

 Research suggests that the teen years are critical for identity development, including Jewish identity.
 At the same time, many teens consider their bar/bat mitzvah the end of their Jewish journey, contributing to a dramatic dropout rate post-b’nai mitzvah.